Itsjustkewa/Itsjustkewa/README.md

+- The Playful Genius
+-
 -   👋 Hi, I’m @Itsjustkewa
 - 👀 I’m interested in 🎶  Audio in 🎮 Video Games
 - 🌱 I’m currently learning C# with Unity with the addition of FMOD for Audio intergrations
 - 💞️ I’m looking to collaborate on Sounds in Video Games